astyrisk/fill-in/README.md

 - [x] connect it with the python script to tailor the cv
 - [x] tailor to handle multiple requests at the same time
 - [x] shows a notification when the resume is done
-- [ ] the extension scrapes jobs in the background
+- [x] the extension scrapes jobs in the background
+- [x] when you archive or apply a job, remove the pin
 - [ ] hightlight the word experience in the job description
+- [ ] api Input in settings page
 - [ ] when you click archive, the ui needs to updated correctly
-- [ ] when you archive or apply a job, remove the pin
 - [ ] myworkday support
 - [ ] option to tailor all the shown jobs
 - [ ] two tabs: one for un-applied jobs and one for applied